 I am a DPhil student in the Department of Statistics at the University of Oxford.
 My supervisors are Alison Etheridge and Julien Berestycki.

-My current research focuses on understanding how the shape of a domain affects the dynamics of populations in it.
+My current research focuses on understanding how constrains affects the evolution of species.

 I completed my undergraduate of Engineering in Mathematics and master's in Applied Mathematics at Universidad de Chile, 2012-2018, graduating with a first class Distinction in both of my titles.
 I specialized in Probability and its application to real problems, in particular population genetics.
 I have also been interested in problems related to computer science in the past.